 Merit Scholarships

 A2O, a scholarship application system, includes a comprehensive list of UCF scholarships available to students from individual colleges, departments and organizations.
-Complete a one-time application to be considered for over 100 different scholarships.
+Complete a one-time application to be considered for more than 100 different scholarships.

 Additional online scholarships can be found through search engines such as Fastweb.